oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-customize-ocw24.md

 ## Introduction

-In this lab will focus on how to create switchover,failover and start drills plans.
-We will also customize the failover plan as per MuShop application requirements.
-Full Stack DR service wont allow the create DR plans in the DRPG which has a role.
-All DR Plans *must* be created in the standby region (Phoenix).
-It is because, in the case of the worst-case scenario, the entire primary region outside the Full Stack DR will not be accessible from the primary region.
+In this lab, we will focus on how to create switchover, failover, and start drill plans.
+We will also customize the failover plan according to MuShop application requirements.
+The Full Stack DR service does not allow the creation of DR plans in the DRPG with a **Primary** role (Ashburn).
+All DR plans must be created in the DRPG with a **standby** role (Phoenix).

-**DR Plans**- DR plan is an automated DR workflow (a DR runbook) created by Full Stack Disaster Recovery to perform disaster recovery for all the resources in the primary DR protection group.
+**DR Plans**- A DR Plan represents a DR workflow associated with a pair of DR Protection Groups.
+A DR Plan is represented as a sequence of Plan Groups.
+These Plan Groups in turn consist of Plan Steps.
+A DR Plan can only be created at the Standby DR Protection Group.

 There are four types of DR plans which you can create in Full Stack DR.

-- Switchover Plan - Used for planned and controlled transition of services from a primary to a standby region.
+- Switchover Plan:Used for planned and controlled transition of services from a primary to a standby region.
 It involves shutting down services in the primary region and bringing them up in the standby region.
-- Failover Plan - Used for unplanned recovery during disasters or outages.
+- Failover Plan: Used for unplanned recovery during disasters or outages.
 It immediately activates services in the standby region whenever the primary is entirely inaccessible.
-- Drill Plans - Performing DR drills is an essential DR service capability that allows users to exercise and validate their business continuity configuration and plans without disrupting their production stack.
+- Drill Plans: Performing DR drills is an essential DR service capability that allows users to exercise and validate their business continuity configuration and plans without disrupting their production stack.
-    - Start Drill - It creates a replica of your production stack without impacting production.Perform a complete dry run of a failover for validation
+    - Start Drill: It creates a replica of your production stack without impacting production.Perform a complete dry run of a failover for validation
-    - Stop Drill - Removes the replica of your production stack created earlier by Start drill.
+    - Stop Drill: Removes the replica of your production stack created earlier by Start drill.

 **Plan Group** – A group of steps in a DR Plan.
 A DR Plan consists of one or more Plan Groups that execute sequentially.
 All steps in a Plan Group execute in parallel.